Comfort Food During Times of Grief: A Time-Honoured Tradition

 - Take into consideration how you will be transporting the food to their home.

 - Consider items that are easy to warm up before being served or can be saved or frozen for future consumption, if they so wish.

 - Try to use dishes or containers that do not need to be returned to you.

 - Include hearty items such as stews or soups, slow cooker meals, or casseroles.
-For many people, comfort food includes dishes such as macaroni and cheese, chicken soup, spaghetti and meatballs, chilli, lasagna and other such items.
+For many people, comfort food includes dishes such as macaroni and cheese, chicken soup, spaghetti and meatballs, chilli, lasagne and other such items.

 Keep it Nutritious: As far as possible, try to keep the meals nutritious.
-Comfort food items will not only offer emotional support in the grieving process, but also contribute to the physical strength and wellbeing of a person who may be feeling weak or drained due to the tragic circumstances.
+Comfort food items will not only offer emotional support in the grieving process, but also contribute to the physical strength and well-being of a person who may be feeling weak or drained due to the tragic circumstances.

 Be Mindful of Allergies: While you are trying your best to offer support and comfort to those who are grieving, be mindful of food allergies to avoid any potential problems in an already difficult time.
 Do not hesitate to ask if you are unsure.

 Keep Them Informed: Grieving people may have a tendency to reject all the help that people offer.
 Usually this is just a reflection of their present state of mind as they deal with the loss of their loved one.
 While you may not wish to give the family an option to accept or decline your offer to bring them a meal, do try to notify them beforehand that you are taking charge of this aspect.